ustclug/documentations/docs/infrastructure/ssl.md

 Discussion: [#224](https://github.com/ustclug/discussions/issues/224)

-Our SSL certificates are automatically renewed on GitHub [ustclug/ssl-cert](https://github.com/ustclug/ssl-cert).
+Our SSL certificates are automatically renewed on GitHub [ustclug/ssl-cert](https://github.com/ustclug/ssl-cert) (:fontawesome-solid-lock: Private).

 We delegate the subdomain `ssl-digitalocean.ustclug.org` to DigitalOcean DNS hosting, and use [acme.sh DNS alias mode](https://github.com/acmesh-official/acme.sh/wiki/DNS-alias-mode) to issue certificates.
 For this to work, we have the following CNAME records in place: